rootstrap/blog/content/Patterns for maintainable Rails applications. Part II - Ignacio Pérez.md

 Callbacks are useful as we can place repetitive behavior in a single place when otherwise it would be repeated somewhere else.
 Also, as they belong to the model we keep the controllers clean.
 Additionally, we can easily extend our code as they aren’t hard to implement and may not need to modify much of the other code in the model.

 Active Record Callbacks however, come with some drawbacks:
 - Additional responsibilities to the model, which goes against SRP.
+In case you don't know what SRP (Single Responsibility Principle) is, it is a principle which states that a class or module should have only one responsibility, which means a single reason to change.
 - Implicit behavior, which makes testing it isolated impossible, as we need to call the corresponding callback method (for instance, `create` method).
 Instantiating the model may also trigger a cascade of callbacks, making testing slower in general.
 - Unwanted side effects, particularly when having a lot of callbacks.
 This is also a consequence of implicitness.
 - Once we define a callback, every instance of the model is bound to it.
 If we want to exclude some of them, we shouldn’t use them, as conditional callbacks are a big code smell.